Voting for the future

 Find out more about these reports on our sustainable super page

-Furthermore, we have been a founding signatory since 2006 and have always undertaken the annual mandatory reporting obligations, which are publicly available on the PRI website for all our voluntary indicators.
+Vision Super has been a founding signatory of the Principles for Responsible Investment (PRI) and has always undertaken the annual mandatory reporting obligations, which are publicly available on the PRI website for all our voluntary indicators.

 What is the PRI?

 The PRI is the world's leading proponent of responsible investment.
 It works to understand the investment implications of ESG factors and to support its international network of investor signatories.
 Launched in 2006 as an independent body supported by the United Nations, PRI stands for the “Principles of Responsible investment”.
 This body encourages investors to incorporate ESG factors into their investment decisions in a clear and public manner, to better manage risk and generate sustainable, long-term returns.
 This transparency is helpful for asset owners that are seeking to understand the progress that asset managers are making on integrating ESG across a company or within an asset class.